vitor-hugo/property-validator/README.md

 ### Append

-Adds a string to the end of property's value.
+Concatenates a string at the end of the property value.

 ```php
 use Torugo\PropertyValidator\Attributes\Handlers\Strings\Append;